 According to Quartz, Doordash charges between 99 cents to $7.99 per order for delivery — along with a service fee of 7% – 15%.

-They also both use surge pricing, where they charge more during busy hours to incentivize more drivers to come online, speeding up delivery times.
+Both, however, use surge pricing depending on the time of day, where they charge more during busy hours to incentivize more drivers to come online, speeding up delivery times.

 You can dodge surge pricing by scheduling your orders in advance, before the price goes up.
 DoorDash will then deliver the food at the future time you choose.